Aiven-Open/s3-connector-for-apache-kafka/README.md

 ### S3 Object Names

 S3 connector stores series of files in the specified bucket.
 Each object is named using pattern `[<aws.s3.prefix>]<topic>-<partition>-<startoffset>[.gz]`.
 The `.gz` extension is used if gzip compression is used, see `file.compression.type` below.
-The connector creates one file per Apache Kafka Connect `offset.flush.interval.ms` setting for partitions that have received new messages during that period.
-The setting defaults to 60 seconds.

 ### Data File Format